Black swan emblems and popular culture: Decorative arts

 Black swans feature as emblems and decorations on many important public buildings in Western Australia.
 An example is the tower of the Fremantle Town Hall.

 The Wembley Ware range of "fancy ware" was produced between 1945 and 1961 by HL Brisbane and Wunderlich Ltd/Bristile in Subiaco.
-The Wembley Ware range typified the spirit of post-war buoyancy in Western Australia during the 1950s, with art ceramics specifically for a local market using emblems of local Westralian identity.
+The Wembley Ware range typified the spirit of post-war buoyancy in Western Australia during the 1950s, with art ceramics specifically for a local market using emblems of local Western Australian identity.
 The majority of the works were decorative rather than functional to escape high taxes on purely decorative ceramics at this time and exploited highly coloured glazes and overtly Australian content in their designs.
 The majority of Wembley Ware was created with an apparent intended purpose such as vases, ashtrays or lamps, but these were usually superfluous to the designs.
 Some of the most sought-after and eccentric designs included the open-mouthed dhufish vase and black swan ashtray.
 A variety of swan-shaped ashtrays and vases were produced in a range of sizes, colours and glazes.